 The potential buildout for the City of Omak has also been altered through annexation of additional lands and de-annexation of 63.93 acres on Shellrock Point.
-The Turnbull-Walla Annexation in 1999 added 38-94 acres of Residential Single-Family (RS) land and 56 acres of Residential Duplex (RD), all of which remain undeveloped.
+The Turnbull-Walla Annexation in 1999 added 94 acres, all of which remain undeveloped.
 The most recent annexations were 5 acres by the Housing Authority of Okanogan County which has been developed into a 46 unit, 8 building multi-family complex and another 6 parcels covering 5.2 acres in the vicinity of Riverside Drive (SR 215) and Quince Street.

-Thus, potential buildout within the existing city limits would accommodate 1,081,028 dwelling units.
-This equates to 3,137-5,244 people.
+Thus, potential buildout within the existing city limits would accommodate 1,928 dwelling units.
+This equates to 5,244 people.
 Based on this calculation, the City has more than enough land within the existing corporate limits to allow for very rapid growth (3%) for the next 20 years.
 In addition, a combination of undeveloped, open space, and agricultural lands in the Urban Growth Area yields 1,983 acres of land with development potential.
 If a figure of 2.5 units per acre is assigned, this results in 4,958 additional dwelling units.
-At 2,462,72 persons per household, that would mean the Urban Growth Area could accommodate 12,195 more people.
-The total buildout calculation for the city and UGA would yield a population of #5,33210,560.
+At 2.72 persons per household, that would mean the Urban Growth Area could accommodate 12,195 more people.
+The total buildout calculation for the city and UGA would yield a population of 10,560.
 Even under the most vigorous of growth conditions, this is highly unlikely to occur within the next 20 years.
 (See Figure A.2 for the assumptions used to develop population and buildout projections.)